These Are OUR Children: How we can all support families with additional needs

 You don’t need to be an expert to help.
 Ask what the family is experiencing and listen.
 Ask what they need.
 Be open, be accommodating.

 If you see a child throwing a tantrum in a playground or acting in a way that seems atypical, try not to come to any conclusions about the parents, the child, what you would do or not do in that situation.
 Support, ask if you can help, listen.

 Don’t give advice

 Many parents said they found it very frustrating to receive unwanted advice about their child’s issues.
 Each child is different and most parents have read books, consulted with experts, and learned what their child needs already.

-Try to avoid comparing children to each other, regardless of whether they have special needs or not.
+Try to avoid comparing children to each other, regardless of whether they have additional learning needs or not.
 Each child is unique and has her/his way of being in the world and should be valued for who she/he is.
 Comparing can easily make one child seem or feel inferior and is not fair to the parent or child.

 I would like to thank all of the parents who shared their stories with me -- Amy, Paula, Lili, GunduLa, Susan, and Rebecca.
 I found your experiences moving and inspirational.